One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 };

-Despite the convenience gained, thunks themselves do not reduce the amount of code, and the same error handling will make up a large part of the code.
+Despite the convenience gained, thunks do not reduce the amount of code, and the same error handling will make up a large part of the code.
 This is where createAsyncThunk()

 :